 Jennifer B. Reddinger

-Jennifer joined DiNuzzo Private Wealth, Inc./DiNuzzo Wealth Management with over 16 years of experience in the financial advising industry servicing a variety of different client needs.
-Early in her career, she recognized the importance of industry education and began to expand her knowledge by obtaining several designations including the Accredited Asset Management Specialist (AAMS®), CERTIFIED FINANCIAL PLANNER™ (CFP®), and Certified Divorce Financial Analyst (CDFA®).
+Jennifer joined DPW with over 16 years of experience in the financial advising industry servicing a variety of different client needs.
+Early in her career, she recognized the importance of industry education and began to expand her knowledge by obtaining several designations including the Accredited Asset Management Specialist (AAMS®), CERTIFIED FINANCIAL PLANNER™ (CFP®), and was previously certified as a Certified Divorce Financial Analyst (CDFA®).
 Being a lifetime equestrian, she also designated time to becoming an Equine Appraiser helping her understand exactly how to incorporate equines into client’s financial lives.
 Jennifer received a Bachelor of Science in Kinesiology from Penn State.
+She is a member of the Financial Planning Association (FPA).

 In 2019, Jennifer was awarded the Accredited Investment Fiduciary® (AIF®) designation from the Center for Fiduciary Studies™, the standards-setting body for fi360.
 The AIF® designation certifies that the recipient has specialized knowledge of fiduciary standards of care and their application to the investment management process.
 The AIF® designation includes an agreement to abide by the AIF Code of Ethics.
 In order to maintain the AIF® designation, the individual must annually renew their affirmation of the AIF Code of Ethics and complete continuing education credits.